 Trainees on this course enjoy the following benefits:

-- A strong and well-established initial teacher training partnership with an impressive track record of gaining employment by the end of their course;
+- A strong and well-established ITT partnership with an impressive track record of gaining employment by the end of their course;

-- A bespoke, curriculum training programme, devised and led by experienced practitioners;
+- A bespoke, curriculum training programme, with additional taught days in SEND, devised and led by experienced practitioners;

-- An option for enhanced training Special Educational Needs (SEND) or Early Years Foundation Stage (EYFS) with relevant teaching placements;
+- An option for enhanced training in Early Years Foundation Stage with relevant teaching placements;

-- Local teaching placements and designated time to study from home, without the need to attend university or college;
+- Local mainstream and special education teaching placements, and designated time to study from home, without the need to attend university or college;

 - A personal approach with full pastoral support and direct access to Programme Leaders;